jgruber/tmos-cloudinit/README.md

 The modules all include an `enabled` attribute which must be set to `true` for any onboard configuration to take place.
 For the most part these modules are mutually exclusive from each other, meaning you should only use the one that fits your deployment environment.

+All modules log to the common `/config/cloud/f5-cloudinit.log` log file.

 ## tmos_static_mgmt ##

 This cloudinit module extents TMOS to allow for static address assignment provided through cloudinit userdata.

+This cloudinit module writes and executes onboarding scripts in the `/config/cloud/tmos_static_mgmt` directory.

 | Module Attribute | Default | Description|
 | --------------------- | -----------| ---------------|